-Use Schedule DC to claim the special tax credits that may be available for persons doing business in Wisconsin development, development opportunity, enterprise development, or agricultural development zones.
+Use Schedule DC to claim the special tax credits that may be available for persons doing business in Wisconsin development, development opportunity, enterprise development, agricultural development, or airport development zones.

 The Wisconsin Department of Commerce administers the development zones programs.
 To participate in one of these programs, businesses must first be certified by the Department of Commerce.
-For more information regarding eligibility in the Wisconsin development zones programs, visit the Department of Commerce web site at www.commerce.wi.gov/CD/CD-bed.html or write to the Wisconsin Department of Commerce, P.O.
+For more information regarding eligibility in the Wisconsin development zones programs, visit the Department of Commerce web site at www.commerce.wi.gov or write to the Wisconsin Department of Commerce, P.O.
 Box 7970, Madison, WI 53707-7970.